Chart Color Schemes

 Infrastructure

-Barcaldine - Blackall has moderate levels of nearby infrastructure activity, ranking in the 41stth percentile nationally
+Barcaldine - Blackall has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects that may impact the area.
-Notable projects include the Queensland Inland Road Network Upgrade, Central Western Railway Line Maintenance Program, Ilfracombe Heritage Precinct Development, and Central Queensland Digital Infrastructure Program.
-The following list details those likely to be most relevant.
+AreaSearch has identified 18 projects likely impacting the region.
+Key initiatives include Queensland Inland Road Network Upgrade, Central Western Railway Line Maintenance Program, Ilfracombe Heritage Precinct Development, and Central Queensland Digital Infrastructure Program.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.